OUR GOLFOMAX 25th ANNIVERSARY TEAM

 Prestwick, Turnberry, Carnoustie, St. Andrews Old Course, Royal Troon, Royal Lytham & St Annes, and Royal Liverpool.

-While on our journey, we took over a 1,000 pictures.
+While on our journey, we took close to 1,000 pictures.
 I put together a book of about 75 of my favorites to remember my time with Richard, and gave him a copy for Christmas.
 One of the pictures is of Richard at Turnberry, where Tom Watson had almost won the Open just a month earlier.
 It was his 54th birthday that day.
 It’s a picture of him teeing off on a par 3, with the Island of Ailsa Craig in the background.
 He had a great swing.
 This was his favorite in the book.

 Every day now, I am reminded of Richard, with so many wonderful memories.